SystemsApproach/private5g/software.rst

 In the meantime, Stage 1 of Aether OnRamp exists today, and provides a good way to get started.
-The following assumes a low-end physical server, which should meet the following requirements:
+The following assumes a low-end physical server that meets the following requirements:

 * Haswell CPU (or newer), with at least 4 CPUs and 12GB RAM.
 * Clean install of Ubuntu 18.04, 20.04, or 22.04, with 4.15 (or later) kernel.